-Our goals for the Lower Elementary Classroom are to have everybody develop strong academic skills, to learn to get along peacefully with each other, and to become self-reliant so they can become contributing citizens of the planet Earth.
+Our goals for the Lower Elementary Classroom are to have all students develop strong, intrinsically motivated, academic skills; to learn to get along peacefully with each other, and to become self-reliant in order to become contributing citizens of the planet Earth.

 Some Interesting Information about Our Lower Elementary Classroom

-Each child in our classroom has an individualized learning program.
-Before the school year begins, each child is assessed and his/her beginning work program is set up.
-During the year as the child masters new concepts and skills presentations are given and new work taken on.
-In addition to working on the traditional school activities, children have a wide variety of learning activities to foster their growth and understanding.
+All students in our classroom have an individualized learning program.
+Each student is assessed at the beginning of the school year and placed appropriately into our Montessori Curriculum Map.
+Throughout the school year, as each student masters new concepts and skills, new presentations are given and new work is taken on.
+In addition to working on the traditional school activities, students have a wide variety of learning activities to foster their growth and understanding.

 Models for Learning

 In Montessori the “hand teaches the mind” and as the student works with the materials the concept is learned and the student moves on to doing the work without the use of the models.